Zimmi48/ceps/text/refactor_refman.md

 master means that sometimes, there will be intermediate steps that are not completely satisfactory (such as when a concept is not yet in the place where it really belongs).
-Nonetheless, we are starting from a manual in very bad shape, so even the intermediate steps will most often represent strict improvements, and we will strive so that it is the case as often as possible.
+Nonetheless, we are starting from a manual in very bad shape, so even the intermediate steps will generally be net improvements.
+We will strive to do so as much as possible.